lotspaih/lotspaih/README.md

 # Mark Lotspaih

 👋 Hello!
-I'm Mark, a continuously learning systems administrator, IT project manager, and novice data analyst focused on workflow automation and efficiency.
+I'm Mark, a continuously learning systems administrator, IT project manager, and fledgling data analyst focused on workflow automation and efficiency.

 :school: I work in K-12 public education where I help manage, support, and integrate educational technology solutions into classroom instruction, remote learning, and district operations.